 - "My husband/wife won't be impressed if I pay that."

 - "What's the very best you can do?"

+- Problems mean discounts.
 If you've had issues with your network in the past – for example, poor coverage or long waiting times on customer care calls – then politely tell them when you haggle.
 They should want to try and make it up to you.

-Never go with the first offer.
+- Don't say yes to the first offer they give.
+You should never go with the first offer.
 Chances are, it's not the best deal they can do.
 Remember, be firm.